-- Bring pot of water to a boil, salt, cook pasta until al dente.
+- Bring a large pot of water to a boil.
+Once boiling, salt and cook pasta until al dente.

-- Meanwhile, sauté garlic in olive oil on med-high heat for 1-2 minutes.
+- Meanwhile, sauté the garlic in the olive oil on med-high heat for 1-2 minutes until fragrant.

-- Add spinach, lemon juice, salt & pepper and toss lightly for 1 minute until spinach just starts to wilt.
+- Add the spinach, salt and pepper and toss lightly for 1 minute until spinach just starts to wilt.
 Pull off heat immediately.

-- Once pasta is cooked, drain and add to sauté pan with spinach.
+- Once pasta is cooked, drain and add to pan with spinach.

-- Add feta and tomatoes and toss to combine.
+- Add lemon juice, lemon zest, feta and tomatoes then toss to combine.